By Patrick Francis

 Figure 5: We are no longer docking tails on our Wiltipoll lambs.

 We decided leaving them on is simply recognising that tails are a natural appendage and means eliminating one painful stock husbandry procedure that is no longer required.
-No tails were docked this year and the impact on behaviour post-marking the males which were castrated using rings was remarkable.
+With no tail docking the impact on behaviour post-marking the males which are castrated using rings is remarkable.
 We noted that the male rams showed far less physical discomfort activity compared to when they had both tails and scrotums ringed.
 While our observations are anecdotal, some New Zealand data suggests the discomfort may be significantly reduced by not docking tails.

 The 2000 New Zealand Veterinary Journal article (48:2, 33 – 43), “Acute castration and/or tailing distress and its alleviation in lambs” by D.J.
 Mellor a & K.J.
-Stafford, compares plasma cortisol concentration responses of 4 – 6 weeks old lambs to tailing plus castration versus castration alone, figure 4.
+Stafford, compares plasma cortisol concentration responses of 4 – 6 weeks old lambs to tailing plus castration versus castration alone, figure 6.
 It showed that the lamb castrated with a ring but not tailed had a peak plasma cortisol concentration less than half that of lambs that were tailed and castrated at the same time.
 In other words the lambs with tail left on were not under the same level of discomfort as those tailed and castrated.
 This coincides with our visual observations of male lambs behaviour at marking since we stopped the procedure in 2016.

 Figure 6: Castrating male lambs with a ring but not tailing them seems to significantly reduce the pain/discomfort incurred as indicated by lower plasma cortisol concentration (right).
 Source: New Zealand Veterinary Journal 2000 (48:2, 33 – 43).